6 tips for expats buying a house in Spain

 The advertised price

-When buying a house in Spain it’s really important to know that the price you see advertised on a property portal or in the estate agent’s window isn’t the full price you’ll pay.
-In Spain IVA (VAT) is added on top of the actual advertised property price – this is around 10% for residential properties so is quite a lot of extra money to find if you’re not prepared for it.
+When buying a home in Spain it’s really important to know that the price you see advertised on a property portal or in the estate agent’s window isn’t the full price you’ll pay.
+In Spain IVA (VAT) is added on top of the actual advertised property price – this is around 10% for residential properties so is quite a lot of extra money to find if you’re not prepared for it and significantly increases the cost of buying a house in Spain.

 You will also need to budget for solicitors fees, land registry, change of utilities and more, so it’s a good idea to budget for an extra 13% – 15% in addition to the price of the property when planning to buy a home in Spain.